vv111y/git-clipboard/README.md

 ### Notes for dry-run

 - With `--dry-run`, paste clones the target repo into a temporary directory, simulates the import and prints a JSON summary, and previews merge conflicts using `git merge-tree` when possible.
 The real repo is not modified.
-- Use `--allow-unrelated-histories` when you later perform a real merge of unrelated histories (often required for fresh repos).
+- Real merges allow unrelated histories by default; this is typically what you want for cut/paste between repos.
 - Use `--prompt-merge` to preview conflicts and, if clean, interactively confirm an automatic merge.

 ### Dry-run JSON fields